 - Who is the project designed for and what are its intended objectives?

 - A description of what the project will involve

 - How you would start work on the project

 - Possible technical requirements

 This proposal represents a project that you would choose to do.
 It is useful as an example of your thinking.
 However, many students change their projects by agreement on joining the course.
 In some cases, students may prefer to do more than one project on a theme.
 If this is the case, write a brief summary about why you would want to take this approach.

 From March 2020 we will be asking you for an online portfolio alongside the proposal for a potential project.
 This replaces the face-to-face interview.
 The portfolio should be a link to an image sharing site or blog, or a pdf, that you can share as part of your online application.

 Your portfolio, together with the project proposal, will enable us to assess your abilities to carry out your chosen project.
 It should demonstrate evidence of:

 You do not need to start the project you have proposed or have work in your portfolio that relates directly to it.
-We feel able to assess an applicant’s potential by looking at the work they choose to present at interview.
+We feel able to assess an applicant’s potential by looking at the work they choose to present.